The Importance of Giving (and Receiving) With a Cheerful Heart

 My schedule was full to the brim of post ideas.
 All I had to do was write them.
 Well…that and create, photograph, and edit the various food and crafts.
 Plus, add the links and make the little pinnable graphics to use.
 Couple that with all of the great Advent ideas, cooking, decorating, gift-giving, celebrating, traveling, and Random Acts of Christmas I had planned and honestly, it all just became too much.

 I forgot that I still had to leave the house to go to work.
 I forgot that I still had housework and bills and everyday life.
 I forgot that I had to find time to sleep and eat and be with my family.
 I even forgot the real importance of Christmas.

 Then life reminded me.

 Nothing went right.
 Everything I tried to do–every idea I had, every plan I made–was hampered by someone or something.
 Sometimes it was fatigue.
-Sometimes it was forgetfulness.
-Sometimes it was worry.
+Once or twice it was forgetfulness.
+Occasionally it was worry.
 And sometimes, just sometimes, I would read a blog post that was almost identical to the one I had in mind–except with better pictures!

 None of my family plans worked out either.
 Someone always had to work, the money just wasn’t there, or sitting in traffic for over two hours to see Christmas lights was more than my nerves could handle.
 And time–let’s not even talk about time.
 Suffice it to say, there were a lot of days when I just couldn’t seem to find enough of it!